matze/wastebin/README.md

 ### Build from source

-Install a Rust 2021 toolchain with [rustup](https://rustup.rs) and run the server binary with
+Install a Rust 2021 toolchain containing Rust 1.70 with [rustup](https://rustup.rs) and run the server binary with

     $ cargo run --release